fadil-uddin/fadil-uddin/README.md

 ---

-I love building hands-on projects to explore AI concepts.
-My goal is to leverage computational skills to solve complex scientific problems.
+I have always been fascinated with the idea of predicting events based on statistical models.
+I love building hands-on projects to explore AI concepts and my goal is to leverage computational skills to solve complex scientific problems.

 - 🔭 I’m currently building out my **[Chess AI project](https://github.com/fadil-uddin/Chess-AI)**, trained on self-play data and deployed with Docker.
 - 🌱 I’m currently deepening my skills in **PyTorch, and Physics-Informed Neural Networks (PINNs)**.